2010 British Grand Prix

 The 2010 British Grand Prix (formally the 2010 Formula 1 Santander British Grand Prix) was the tenth race of the 2010 Formula One season.
 On 7 December 2009, it was confirmed that the race would take place at Silverstone for the next seventeen years after the failure of Donington Park to raise the necessary funds to hold the race.
-The event was staged on 11 July, the same day as the 2010 FIFA World Cup final (as also happened in 1990 and 1998).
+The event was staged on 11 July, the same day as the 2010 FIFA World Cup final (as also happened in 1990, 1998 and 2026).

 The race was won by Red Bull driver Mark Webber, taking his third victory of the season.

 This was the last time until the 2014 Japanese Grand Prix that Ferrari did not score a point.

 Race location

 The 2009 British Grand Prix was due to be the last held at the Silverstone Circuit.
 Donington Park was due to hold the race from 2010 but was unable to find the money to redevelop its circuit due to financial problems.
-On 29 October 2009 Bernie Ecclestone confirmed that there will be no British Grand Prix at Donington Park.
+On 29 October 2009 Bernie Ecclestone confirmed that Donington Park would not host the British Grand Prix.
 Silverstone subsequently signed a 17-year deal to hold the race from 2010 onwards.
 Under this deal, the pit lane and paddock will be redeveloped with work starting as soon as possible after Christmas 2009 to be completed in 2011.
 The new track layout for the race featured a new complex of corners known as the "Arena" layout.
 The new corners from Abbey have been named; Farm, Village, The Loop, Aintree and the Wellington Straight leading to Brooklands on the old layout.
 This was also the last race to use the pit complex between Woodcote and Copse corners; the basic structure of the new complex was visible between Club and Abbey, and was used for the first time the following year.